ibm-cloud-docs/codeengine/troubleshoot-app.md

     ```
     {: screen}

-For more information, see [Viewing job logs with the CLI](/docs/codeengine?topic=codeengine-view-logs#view-joblog-cli).
+For more information, see [Viewing application logs with the CLI](/docs/codeengine?topic=codeengine-view-logs#view-applog-cli).

 ## How do I get system event information for my app instances?
 (CLI)
 {: #ts-app-gettingevent-cli}